 Resistance, on the other hand, acts as a ceiling limiting further upward movement.

 Support in the past can mean resistance in the future.
-Same thing goes for resistance.
+The same thing goes for resistance.
 The Resistance in the past could mean support in the future.

 Both are formed through the actions of the traders in the current market.